Last Updated on January 3, 2021 by Lori Geurin

 Habits such as smoking can greatly affect your oral health, so taking steps to quit now could save you myriad problems down the road.
 Smokers are more likely to produce plaque, which leads to gum disease; because smoking pulls oxygen out of the bloodstream, the infected gums can’t heal.

 Not only can it cause gum disease, it can lead to other oral issues, such as cancer.
-Check out this article for more information on smoking and oral health.

 To Sum Up

 Talk to your doctor and dentist about the best ways to care for your teeth and gums and take an active role in making it happen.
-Plus, making your dental health a priority can give you a brighter, healthier smile, and who doesn’t love that?
+Plus, making your dental health a priority can give you a brighter, healthier smile and who doesn’t love that?

 Do you have any tips to add to this list?
+If you have diabetes, have you had problems with your dental health?

 Please share your thoughts below in the comment section.
 I love hearing from you!